MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_jsonvalue.md

 Serialize the value and all children as a string.

-**Returns**: This json value and all children serialized as a string.
+**Returns**: This json value and all children serialized as a string.g.